state-hiu/SecondaryCities2/events/_posts/2016-06-14-dynamic-map-symp.md

     vector_data:
     body_title:
     body: |
-          The ability to combine data from both private enterprise (telcos, banks, etc) and government allows continuous mapping of variables relevant to good government and sustainable development.
+          The ability to combine data from both private enterprise and government allows continuous mapping of variables relevant to good government and sustainable development.
 The key is a framework that protects individual privacy and private interests.

 ---